 Or, if you prefer, drop off the application and payment at any DNR office.

-- Either your DNR customer number or Social Security number.
+- DNR customer number OR Social Security number (SSN).

 Renew by Mail